 Caucasian mother sitting with two children on couch in front of tablet.

-We know your benefits are an important part of how you keep food on the table and make sure your family stays healthy.
+We know you depend on your benefits to keep food on the table and make sure your family stays healthy.
 The State of Connecticut is working closely with federal, state, and local partners to make sure you still get the services you need as emergency COVID-19 funding ends.

 Frequently Asked Questions (FAQs) about how your benefits may be affected